SolUrsi/IKT222-Assignment-3/README.md

 # IKT222-Assignment-3

 This is the instruction guide on how to run the repository code.
-You may also enter the following link to directly interface with the website through my VPS instead of having to build it yourself: {URL}
+You may also enter the following link to directly interface with the website through my VPS instead of having to build it yourself: {URL} (Give it a try!)

 This repository is an example project for the IKT222 25H course at UiA Grimstad, Assignment 3 - User Authentication :mortar_board: